MehnaazAsad/RESOLVE_Statistics/reports/Making new ECO & RESOLVE mocks.md

-- The `.bgc2` files are used as input to the halobias code along with the HOD parameters and the output are `.ff` files, which contain galaxy positions and velocities.
+- The `.bgc2` files are used as input to the halobias code along with the HOD parameters and the output are `.ff`  (fast food format) files, which contain galaxy positions and velocities.